 at least one level of review that does not involve the person about whom the complaint has been made or the person who reached the decision under review.

-Related Standards: RPM 2.01
+Related Standards: RPM 2.01, RPM 8.03, RPM 8.04

 AG Interpretation: Organizations providing Adult Guardianship should ensure that an advocate is appointed to assist the individual in navigating the grievance process.